Azure/azure-sdk-for-net/sdk/documenttranslation/Azure.AI.DocumentTranslation/README.md

 TimeSpan pollingInterval = new TimeSpan(1000);

-foreach (TranslationStatusDetail translationStatus in client.GetTranslations()) {
+foreach (TranslationStatusResult translationStatus in client.GetTranslations()) {
     if (!translationStatus.HasCompleted)
     {